Select Department

 What are the benefits of having a treated room

-The main goal of acoustic room treatment is to achieve a “neutral sound balance”.
-Where frequencies are neither exaggerated nor deficient, allowing your ears to perceive the source material as it was meant to be heard.
+The main goal of acoustic room treatment or when you soundproof a room is to achieve a “neutral sound balance”, where frequencies are neither exaggerated nor in deficit, allowing your ears to perceive the source material as it was meant to be heard.
 With this, comes a whole host of benefits.

-More than anything, having a treated room is going to give you the ability to produce a better sounding mix.
-Ensuring your songs sound great no matter which pair of speakers you’re playing on.
+More than anything, having a treated room is going to give you the ability to produce a better-sounding mix, ensuring your songs sound great no matter which pair of speakers you’re playing on.
 You’ll be able to listen to every detail with clarity and make critical mixing decisions with ease.
-As a result, you’ll save so much time not having to compensate for a poorly treated room.
+As a result, you’ll save so much time by not having to compensate for a poorly treated room.

 You’re offering a more professional service, which means you should also have the confidence to charge your clients more for any production services you offer.

-There are a few reasons why something as seemingly simple as foam can be priced so highly.
-But the first reason that comes to mind is the fact it’s a small, specialized niche market with not enough competition to drive the prices down.
-When the demand is there, it’s no surprise companies can get away with bumping the prices.
+Trying to soundproof a room can be an expensive exercise.
+A few reasons why something as seemingly simple as foam can be priced so highly.
+But the first reason that comes to mind is the fact it’s a small, specialised niche market with not enough competition to drive the prices down.
+When there is demand, it’s no surprise companies can get away with bumping the prices.

-But like everything, if you look in the right places you’re able to find soundproofing solutions that offer a much more affordable alternative to acoustic foam bunnings.
-Thankfully, DJ City stock a wide range of soundproofing including the popular range of AVE Acoustic Foam.
+But like everything, if you look in the right places you’re able to find soundproofing solutions that offer a much more affordable alternative to acoustic foam from Bunnings.
+Thankfully, DJ City stocks a wide range of soundproofing including the popular range of AVE Acoustic Foam.

 Shop AVE Acoustic Foam Panels

-What is the best material for soundproof & absorption?
+What is the best material for soundproofing & sound absorption?

-If you’re someone wanting to improve the acoustics of your studio, you need sound absorption.
-Essentially, this reduces the echo in the room due to being absorbed and you’ll get an audible, clear sound within the room.
+If you want to improve your studio’s acoustics, you need sound absorption.
+Essentially, this reduces the echo in the room due to the waves being absorbed and you’ll get an audible, clear sound within the room.

-But unlike soundproofing, your music will still be audible in the next room.
-Given the fact sound-absorbing material purely reduces echo rather than blocking it altogether.
+But unlike soundproofing walls, your music will still be audible in the next room, given the fact that sound-absorbing material merely reduces the echo of sound waves rather than blocking sound altogether.
+Soundproofing, on the other hand, will work to block sound from leaving your studio space.

-Acoustic foam can be made from a variety of different materials, including:
+Acoustic foam that offers strong sound insulation can be made from a variety of different materials, including:

 • Convoluted Acoustic Foam – These foam panels feature an egg-crate design that’s specifically used in recording studios.
 Not only is it aesthetic but it’s also effective at reducing sound and correctly treating your studio space.

-• Aluminum-facing Panel – Aluminum-faing panels are specially designed for high-heat spaces and environments.
-With the strong material providing extra protection from the heat.
+• Aluminum-facing Panel – Aluminum-facing foam tiles both absorb sound and are specially designed for high-heat spaces and environments, with the strong material providing extra protection from the heat.

-• Fabric-Covered Foam – Fabric foam panels enable acoustical performance everywhere, including large rooms and theatres.
+• Fabric-Covered Foam – Fabric foam panels absorb sound and enable acoustical performance everywhere, including large rooms and theatres.
 Offering easy installation and maintainable fabric exterior.

 soundproof cheaply